The two most critical points in the rowing stroke where technique can make a difference to raw power are:

 2. Same for the finish.

-How the control into catch works
+1. How control into the catch works

 This should be done so as to place no backward pressure onto the stretcher that is not transferred via the blade in the water and then leveraged forward against the pin and then into the boat.